Legislative Action Center

 Support Legislation to Reauthorize the Save Vanishing Species Semipostal Stamp

-The Save Vanishing Species semipostal stamp benefits the Multinational Species Conservation Funds (MSCF), which support private-public partnerships to protect African and Asian elephants, great apes, marine turtles, rhinos, and tigers in their native habitats.
+The Save Vanishing Species semipostal stamp benefits the Multinational Species Conservation Funds (MSCF), which support private-public partnerships to protect African and Asian elephants, great apes, marine turtles, freshwater turtles, tortoises, rhinos, and tigers in their native habitats.
 MSCF programs help to sustain wildlife populations, address threats such as illegal poaching, reduce human-wildlife conflict, and protect essential habitat.
 By working with local communities, they also improve people’s livelihoods, contribute to local and regional stability, and support U.S. security interests in impoverished regions.
-The difference between the cost of the semipostal rate and the first class rate is transferred to the U.S. Fish and Wildlife Service, which administers the MSCF.
-Since the stamp first went on sale in 2011, 50,784,806 have been sold, raising more than $5,700,000 million for international conservation efforts at no cost to U.S. taxpayers.
+The difference between the cost of the semipostal rate and the first-class rate is transferred to the U.S. Fish and Wildlife Service, which administers the MSCF.

 Bipartisan legislation (S. 521) has been introduced to reauthorize the Save Vanishing Species semipostal stamp.
 We need your help to let Congress know about the importance of this stamp in preserving these iconic species for future generations.